owlbarn/tutorial/book/symbolic/README.md

 The development of `owl_symbolic` library is motivated by multiple factors.
 For one thing, scientific computation can be considered as consisting of two broad categories: numerical computation, and symbolic computation.
 Owl has achieved a solid foundation in the former, but as yet to support the latter one, which is heavily utilised in a lot of fields.
-For another, with the development of neural network compilers such as [TVM](https://tvm.apache.org/), it is an growing trend that the definition of computation can be separated out, and the low level compilers to deal with optimisation and code generation etc. to pursue best computation performance.
+For another, with the development of neural network compilers such as [TVM](https://tvm.apache.org/), it is a growing trend that the definition of computation can be separated out, and the low level compilers to deal with optimisation and code generation etc. to pursue best computation performance.
 Besides, tasks such as visualising a computation also require some form or intermediate representation (IR).
-Owl has already provided a computation graph layer to separate the definition and execution of computation to improve the performance, but it's not a IR layer to perform these different tasks as mentioned before.
+Owl has already provided a computation graph layer to separate the definition and execution of computation to improve the performance, but it's not an IR layer to perform these different tasks as mentioned before.
 Towards this end, we begin to develop an intermediate symbolic representation of computations and facilitate various tasks based on this symbol representation.

 ## Design

-`owl_symbolic` is divided into two parts: the core symbolic representation that construct a symbolic graph, and various engines that perform different task based on the graph.
+`owl_symbolic` is divided into two parts: the core symbolic representation that constructs a symbolic graph, and various engines that perform different task based on the graph.

 ### Core abstraction